-Cats have certain basic needs which often divide the difference between a stray on the street and a cat in a home with a responsible caregiver (the irresponsible ones often dump their cats back into the streets or at the nearest "shelter").
+Cats have certain basic needs which often divide the difference between a stray on the street and a cat in a home with a responsible caregiver.
 These needs include:

-- Food, of the highest quality one can afford
+- Food, of the highest quality you can afford

 - An annual veterinary examination

 - Emergency veterinary care when a cat is sick